clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 1. Properties
 2. Output Plugs
 3. Existing child Nodes
-4. Self, in order to create or remove child nodes.
+4. Handle, in order to create or remove child nodes.

 That looks like a function signature (self, ValueSignal) to me.
 A Callback has a name, which can be registered with the IPlug.
 An IPlug can only call a single or no Callback - we don't allow multiple connected Callbacks.
 Of course, you can set up the one Callback to call two other ones, but that's your responsibility.